StreetScout

 Where is Dodges Ferry?

-Dodges Ferry is a suburb of Tasmania, Australia.
+Dodges Ferry is a suburb of Tasmania, Australia, in the Sorell local government area.

 What is the population of Dodges Ferry?